Simon’s move gives him independence and helps him connect with his community

 Gardening has been a part of Greg’s life since he was young, growing up on a farm.

 When Greg realised that a gardening club for people with a disability didn’t exist, Greg and his support worker Lilly decided to start their own.
-The gardening club has been running at the Caboolture Special School for almost 4 years, and through this, Greg has inspired and educated many young students.
+The gardening club has now been running at the Caboolture Special School for over 5 years.

 “I like to give back to nature and my community,” says Greg.